andreas-31/cicd-automated-testing/README.md

 The Build job in the Build stage performs several steps:
 - Install an SSH Key: installs SSH key on Azure Pipelines agent where the Terraform commands will be run.
 - Terraform: credentials, initialize, validate, plan, apply, show
-- Newman: install, run, publish results
+- Newman: install Newman, run API integration tests, publish results
 - Webapp Artifact: Create and upload ZIP archive containing Fake REST API webapp
 #### Terraform (Infrastructure as Code)
 Terraform is used in the CI/CD pipeline to provision and manage resources in Azure cloud.
 In order to allow Terraform to create resources in Azure, a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to Azure Resource Manager (ARM) using service principal authentication has been configured in the Project Settings in Azure DevOps.
 Terraform uses the Azure credentials that are made available by the service connection as environment variables: ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_SUBSCRIPTION_ID, and ARM_TENANT_ID.

 Terraform has been configured to store state remotely in Azure storage account by following this tutorial: [Store Terraform state in Azure Storage](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage).
+The parameters for configuring the remote Terraform backend are defined as variables in ```azure-piplines.yaml``` (resource_group_name, storage_account_name, container_name, key) or queried at pipeline runtime with Azure CLI (access_key for Azure storage account).

 | ![Azure Storage Explorer showing Terraform state (.tfstate) files stored in Azure storage account](https://user-images.githubusercontent.com/20167788/119124722-4644a600-ba31-11eb-8f1d-eda3bdceca4c.PNG) |
 |:--:|